bleote/Snake-Game-Improved-Structure/README.md

 - Replaced all `transform.Find` calls with serialized references to reduce lookup costs.
 - Reduced scene loader complexity by merging the previous 2-class system into a single persistent loader.
 - Removed unnecessary GameObjects and Cameras from the scene hierarchy.
-NOTE: pooling was considered for spawning apples and making the snake body growth, but due to the low frequency of these events, polling would just add an unnecessary complexity to the game logic.
+NOTE: pooling was considered for spawning apples and making the snake's body grow, but due to the low frequency of these events, pooling would just add unnecessary complexity to the game logic.

 2. TESTABILITY & UNIT TESTS
 ----------------------------